Standing Up a Data Science Group

 3The right data storage technologies may include the usual relational database fare: data marts, operational data stores, enterprise data warehouses, and online transaction processing systems.
 But a data science team may also need to use a variety of noSQL data stores: a key value store such as Berkeley DB, a MapReduce implementation such as Hadoop, a text database such as MongoDB, or a graph database such as Neo4J.
 NewSQL data stores such as NuoDB and in-memory databases such as Oracle TimesTen can also be useful in operational BI contexts involving high transaction speeds or volumes.

 4CRISP-DM divides the lifecycle into six phases: business understanding, data understanding, data preparation, modeling, evaluation, and deployment.
+This is frequently adopted by top data science consulting firms.
 See en.wikipedia.org/wiki/Cross_Industry_Standard_Process_for_Data_Mining for an overview.
 For more details see Nisbet, Elder, and Miner, “Chapter 3: The Data Mining Process,” Handbook of Statistical Analysis and Data Mining Applications (Elsevier, 2009).

 6These are basic formal requirements for simulation.
 There are many practical requirements, such as performance, scalability, logging, and playback.
-Mosaic has developed a proprietary fast-time simulation framework with distributed computing support to enable very fast, highly scalable simulations.
+Mosaic, an innovative data science consulting firm, has developed a proprietary fast-time simulation framework with distributed computing support to enable very fast, highly scalable simulations.
 See http://www.mosaicatm.com/Commercial/CTOPCACR.aspx for a sample application.

 7In this context solution verification means confirming that the model correctly implements its design, while validation means confirming that the model accurately represents its real-world domain.
 See http://en.wikipedia.org/wiki/Verification_and_Validation_of_Computer_Simulation_Models.